BunchOfBytes/STF-2020/Mobile/True or false?.md

 ``````
 root@kali:/opt/genymobile/genymotion/tools# ./adb install /root/mobile-challenge.apk
 ``````
 I performed dynamic analysis on the app first.
-Testing the app functionality, I noticed that there are no requests being made on BurpSuite.
+Testing the admin authentication functionality, I noticed that there are no requests being made on BurpSuite.
 This is a big red flag for us that the code is performing checks on the client side!

 #### Static Analysis:
 We decompile the app on jadx-gui